Three Days in Monterey Wine Country

 Day 2: Carmel Valley

 Escape the coastal fog and head inland for sunshine and the delicious wines of Carmel Valley.
 Leave the driving to the pros and hop on the Wine Trolley in Monterey.
-The Wine Trolley is currently operating with COVID-19 safety standards in place - this includes thorough cleaning procedures before and after each outing, as well as social distancing and masks requirements.
 Once you arrive in the Carmel Valley Village, you can slowly work your way through the variety of tasting rooms that are all within a short walking distance of one another.
-From the luscious wines and beautiful outdoor patio at Twisted Roots, the vintage motorcycle collection at Talbott Vineyards, to a flight of unique, vintage wines at Joyce Wine Co., there is a tasting room in the valley to suit everyone's needs.
+From the luscious wines and beautiful outdoor patio at Twisted Roots, the 1920s era tasting room at Holman Ranch Tasting Patio, to a flight of unique, vintage wines at Joyce Wine Co., there is a tasting room in the valley to suit everyone's needs.

 Insider’s Tip: Call ahead to reserve your spot!
 Many wineries and tasting rooms are taking reservations at this time due to limited outdoor seating space.